YEMURAI-CAROLINE-MLAMBO/SwiitchBank/README.md

 - Viral growth features (referrals, banking circles)
 - Student onboarding program tailored for young adults entering the financial world.
 - **Gamification & Engagement:** Earn rewards, unlock achievements, and participate in challenges to make managing your money fun and engaging.
 - **AI Assistant (Jools):** Your intelligent co-pilot for financial advice, transaction analysis, and platform navigation.
+Jools is designed to be a proactive and helpful assistant, making it easier than ever to manage your finances.
+Interact with Jools through a natural language chat interface to:
+    *   Get personalized financial insights and advice.
+    *   Analyze your spending habits.
+    *   Navigate the SwiitchBank platform and discover new features.
+    *   Onboard and manage business accounts.
+    *   Initiate trades and manage your investment portfolio.

 ## Business Accounts